timgit/pg-boss/docs/readme.md

     Database schema that contains all required storage objects.
 Only alphanumeric and underscore allowed, length: <= 50 characters

-**Queue options**

-Queue options contain the following constructor-only settings.

-* **archiveCompletedAfterSeconds**

-    Specifies how long in seconds completed jobs get archived.
-Note: a warning will be emitted if set to lower than 60s and cron processing will be disabled.

-  Default: 12 hours

-* **archiveFailedAfterSeconds**

-    Specifies how long in seconds failed jobs get archived.
-Note: a warning will be emitted if set to lower than 60s and cron processing will be disabled.

-  Default: `archiveCompletedAfterSeconds`

 **Maintenance options**

 Maintenance operations include checking active jobs for expiration, archiving completed jobs from the primary job table, and deleting archived jobs from the archive table.